In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 Remember, if you help people without expecting something in return then you get good karma.
 Don’t approach joining and teaming up with other accounts with an attitude of, “What’s in it for me?”
 Rather, think of it as just helping your fellow person out, and you never know, good things may happen to you down the road.

-IG Growth Tip #9: Use Shoutouts to get More Instagram Followers
+13. Use Partnerships to Get More Instagram Followers

 When it comes to growing a huge following on Instagram, you’re going to have to get used to the idea of collaboration over competition.